 Another important aspect is the integration of quantum and classical computing.
 This is particularly advantageous for hybrid algorithms, which will be the first to be used in real applications in the near future.
 The main challenge is integration into the resource management and scheduling systems of HPC centres and cloud providers, taking into account the very different timescales of quantum jobs and typical classical HPC or cloud jobs, and the necessary coupling between these.
 Quantum cloud providers around the world are increasingly offering the possibility of running fully integrated hybrid algorithms in the cloud, whereas previously only the quantum part was run by the quantum provider while the classical part had to be run on the customer's premises or in a different cloud instance, leading to long waiting times.
+Platforms like QCentroid's QuantumOps tackle these challenges by orchestrating hybrid workflows, benchmarking quantum hardware, and enabling seamless integration into enterprise IT environments.
 Europe is also leading the way for on-premises solutions, by funding research projects on integrating commercially available quantum computers into HPC centres.